Frequently asked questions

 - Furnaces and boilers (in northern and off-grid communities).

-In order to qualify the building must have at least 50 percent of its total area, including the basement, as residential living space, be habitable all year and have a single pre- and post-retrofit EnerGuide evaluation performed on the entire structure (including all units and common areas) and not on a unit-by-unit basis.
+To qualify the building must have at least 50 percent of its total area, including the basement, as residential living space, be habitable all year and have a single pre- and post-retrofit EnerGuide evaluation performed on the entire structure (including all units and common areas) and not on a unit-by-unit basis.
 Homeowners within the MURB need to organize themselves (e.g., by way of a condo board) in a way that all homeowners are aware that an evaluation will be taking place and all retrofits in a MURB must be agreed upon by the persons able to make decisions for the home.
-For MURBs with multiple homeowners, up to four individual homeowners within the MURB can apply for rebates of up to $5,000 each based on the MURBs multiplier table (see calculating incentives below).
+For MURBs with multiple homeowners, up to four individual homeowners within the MURB can apply for rebates of up to $10,000 each based on the MURBs multiplier table (see calculating incentives below).
 All applications must be based on the pre- and post-retrofit energy assessment for the entire structure.

 The maximum allowable rebate amount for MURBs will be calculated based on the number of units within the building.
 The table below provides the multiplier amount.